kmsingh-git/Experimenting-with-Histograms/README.md

 In this case, we would have demonstrated that data from the same data generating process can be made to look different, by using certain bin sizes.

 ### TODO 02/06/2021
-- Make a histogram faceted by variable, with bins as a variable
+- ~~Make a histogram faceted by variable~~
+- Make bins as a variable
 - Make it using Dash components
 - Make an input field for user to specify bins
 - Connect input field with graph using Dash

 - Have fun with the experimentation

+### Bonus features
+- Explore cumulative histograms